 You can create as many local calendars as you want, and all of them will sync using iCloud.
 You can also add calendars from Exchange, Google, Yahoo, or AOL accounts.
 This is handy if you've got a work account and personal calendars to keep balanced, and also makes it easier to use shared calendars—including shared iCloud Calendars.

-Apple's Calendar is simple, but it covers all the bases most people need.
+Apple's built-in Calendar is simple, but it covers all the bases most people need.
 If you only use Apple products, you should try it before installing anything else because you have to pay surprisingly large sums of money to get a significantly better experience.

 Apple Calendar for macOS price: Included with all Macs, iPhones, and iPads.